 Patrick Johnstone makes the following observation "We cannot avoid the fact that a Christianized people is a very different challenge for evangelism than a non-Christian people.
 They may need a personal meeting with Jesus just as much and be equally darkened in their understanding of the Gospel, but you insult them and prejudice your outreach if this is not taken into consideration.
 Hence my plea that both criteria be retained."

-The Joshua Project % Professing Christian data is people group specific and comes from the following sources: primarily - Operation World supplemental data, Patrick Johnstone, World Christian Database and secondarily - field missionaries and researchers, denominational data and the Ethnologue.
+The Joshua Project % Professing Christian data is people group specific and comes from the following sources: Operation World supplemental data, Patrick Johnstone, World Christian Database, field missionaries and researchers, denominational data and the Ethnologue.